KristoferN/docs/source/includes/_page_type.md

 post_type          | no       | Array of post types that the page type should be registered on.
-Default is `page` sort_order         | no       | The sort order number of the page type standard_page_type | no       | True or false if standard page type should be displayed on `Add New Page` when `parent_post` query string eixsts. **Since 2.3.0** template           | no       | The template file to render thumbnail          | no       | The thumbnail image that should appear on the add new page
+Default is `page` sort_order         | no       | The sort order number of the page type standard_page_type | no       | True or false if standard page type should be displayed on `Add New Page` when `parent_post` query string eixsts. **Since 2.3.0** template           | no       | The template file to render.
+This can be both dot templates `pages.article` or `pages/article.php`.
+Extension is not required.
+Dot templates and extension requirement does only exists in 2.3.0 and above. thumbnail          | no       | The thumbnail image that should appear on the add new page

 ```javascript